 On each of these nights there is an historical topic and there is either a guest speaker, a discussion with a specific topic or the showing of a DVD on an Australian historical topic, followed by questions and discussion.
 We always conclude with a delicious supper.

-History Nights are held in February, April, June and November, always on the third Monday of the month.
+History Nights are held in March, June and November, on the third Monday of the month.
 The Society takes a two-month Winter break in July-August, and a Summer break in January.

-The Annual General Meeting is held on the third Monday in September, and in December there is a Christmas celebration.
+The Annual General Meeting is held on the third Monday in September.

 Open Days are held on the second Sunday of the month, except for the months of January, July and August.
 On these days, the Letty Armstrong Resource Centre is open to the public from 2-5pm, with members attending on a roster basis to answer queries relating to family or Linton history.